salvadornm/cerisse/doc_new/new_test.md

 # Test

-This set of classic/regression test-cases are located under `tst/` The code will be tested periodically against these regression tests to validate merges, versions, etc. They are also goo exampels of basic functionality
+This set of classic/regression test-cases are located under `tst/` The code will be tested periodically against these regression tests to validate merges, versions, etc. They are also good examples of basic functionality

 | Test                        |  Type          | Description                                                  |